San Antonio Federal Drug Charges Lawyer.

 |(4)||The quantity of the substance was at least a specific amount.
 [Note: The drug amount triggers mandatory-minimum sentences.]|

 Unfortunately, the evidence of guilt in these cases is often overwhelming.
-For instance, prosecutors may have confessions from a suspect, wiretap recordings, and texts messages showing the suspect was dealing drugs.
+For example, prosecutors may have confessions from a suspect, wiretap recordings, and texts messages showing the suspect was dealing drugs.
 In these types of cases, pleading guilty maybe the best option.

-Defenses in Federal Drug Cases
+Defenses for Federal Drug Charges in Texas.

 Duress Defense Legal Requirements